 The good news is that ZenMate seems to have implemented some major changes to its services.
-This VPN can now offer you a higher level of security online.
-Your traffic is encrypted using the AES-256 cipher.
-This is a military-grade encryption algorithm applied by many respectable VPN services and other entities dealing with sensitive data.
+This VPN can now offer you a higher level of technical security online:

 The free Chrome, Firefox, and Opera proxy extensions also offer malware blocking, tracking protection, and WebRTC leak protection.
 All ZenMate VPN apps are very basic and easy to use for beginners.
 However, this may well be a drawback for more tech-savvy users.

-Even if ZenMate seems to have improved on its security and privacy, our review has found some other worrisome details.
+Even if ZenMate seems to have improved on its security and privacy, we found some other worrisome details.

 ZenMate claims to be a no logs VPN, yet it does seem to keep certain information about you and your connections.

 “This data is not passed on to third parties unless there is a statutory obligation to pass on the data, or if the transfer serves the aim of criminal prosecution.”